SveltePress/sveltepress/packages/docs-site/src/routes/guide/default-theme/home-page/+page.md

   * `value` - the svg content for svg type icon
   * `collection` - the collection name of iconify
   * `name` - the icon name in the specified collection of iconify
+* `link`
+  The link that would go to when the feature card is clicked.
+  If the link starts with http(s), would be auto recognized as external link.
+And would add an external icon on the top-right corner.
+  And the feature card has a clickable style when link is provided.

 :::important[Icon pre-build required]{icon=tabler:icons}
 The iconify icons should be in the [Pre-build iconify icons config](/reference/default-theme/#preBuildIconifyIcons)